Semiregularity as a consequence of Goodwillie's theorem: The Abel--Jacobi map for (derived) schemes and stacks

+\begin{definition} Given a derived $\infty$-stack $X$ over $\Q$, define the simplicial set $\Perf(X)$ to be the space $\oR\Gamma(X, \Perf)$ of maps from $X$ to $\Perf$ in the simplicial category of simplicial set-valued functors on $s\CAlg_R$. \end{definition} Note that this is consistent with Definition \ref{perfdef} when $X$ is a derived affine scheme, by the model Yoneda lemma.

-\begin{remarks} Using the explicit hyperdescent formulae of \cite[Examples \ref{stacks-categs}]{stacks}, the simplicial semiring $\Perf(\fX)$ can be constructed as follows.
-First, \cite{stacks} provides the existence of a suitable resolution of $\fX$ by a derived Artin hypergroupoid $X_{\bt}$, which is a simplicial derived affine scheme satisfying certain properties.
-We then define a cosimplicial simplicial semiring given by $\CC^n(X_{\bt},\Perf(\O_{\fX})):= \Perf(X_n)$, and set
+\begin{remarks} Using the explicit hyperdescent formulae of \cite[Examples \ref{stacks-categs}]{stacks2}, when $X$ is a strongly quasi-compact derived Artin $n$-stack the simplicial semiring $\Perf(X)$ can be constructed as follows.
+First, \cite[Theorem 4.7]{stacks2} provides the existence of a suitable resolution of the \'etale hypersheaf $X$ by a derived Artin hypergroupoid $X_{\bt}$, which is a simplicial derived affine scheme satisfying properties analogous to those of a Kan complex \cite[Examples 3.5]{stacks2}.
+We then define a cosimplicial simplicial semiring given by $\CC^n(X_{\bt},\Perf(\O_{X})):= \Perf(X_n)$, and set

 where $\oR\Tot_{s\Set}$ is the derived total functor from cosimplicial simplicial sets to simplicial sets, as in \cite[\S VIII.1]{sht}.